Ace-Extrenof/AoS/content/Chapter-1.md

 The two other people with me were Jeremy Watkins and Shiroko Koneko.
 Jeremy was Mr. Jim's own son while Shiroko was adopted like me.

-"Yeah dude, anyone hardly hit's that bag.
+"Yeah dude, anyone hardly hits that bag.
 I am surprised you even managed to hit it for that long..."
 Jeremy said as he touched different parts of my arm.
 "You have so much muscle man..."

 "I was bored."
 I replied.